murtaza0125/AmazonScraperAPI/README.md

-Pricing, product information from Amazon in JSON format
+Pricing, product information, reviews, offers and search from Amazon in JSON format